| Updated: October 28, 2024 |

 When the qvm process reads through its configuration file to assemble the VM it is creating, everything that follows an option that establishes a context is in this option's context.
 All further options apply to this option, until either a new option that establishes a context is encountered, or the end of file is reached.
 Essentially, a context is a block in the configuration file that groups together related options.

-cpu sched 8 ram 32m cpu sched 6
+sched 8 ram 32m

 Since cpu establishes a context, the context changes each time this option is encountered; what follows each cpu entry either applies to that option or creates a new context.